 This is an important question to answer.
 Starting from scratch can sometimes be a difficult process.
-It can carrying the possibility of total failure, so it might be preferable to start off with seedlings that are easily available at local gardening stores.
+It can be carrying the possibility of total failure, so it might be preferable to start off with seedlings that are easily available at local gardening stores.
 Consider whether the plant you wish to grow transplants well or if you want it matured within a short time period.
 This isn’t to discourage you from starting with seeds – but you’ll need some gardening experience for this.

 Mark Your “Crops”

 Seemingly unimportant but this step is a lifesaver for gardeners.
-Mark your plant(s) with its name, time of plantation and watering times.
-This will ensure a systematic management of your garden by tracking each plant’s individual growth.
-This will give you the ability to make comparisons with experiences of other people.
+Mark your plant(s) with its name, time of plantation , and watering times.
+This will ensure systematic management of your garden by tracking each plant’s individual growth.
+This will give you the ability to make comparisons with the experiences of other people.

 Temperature and Humidity

 65-75 degrees Fahrenheit is the ideal temperature for most plants.
-If you prefer your home at a warmer temperature, you can consider plants that thrive in a warm environment like desert or tropical natives.
+If you prefer your home at a warmer temperature, you can consider plants that thrive in a warm environment like a desert or tropical natives.
 The plants require different levels of humidity depending on what stage of growth they are at.
 Excessive humidity is an invitation for molds and pests.
 Invest in dehumidifiers if you live in an excessively humid area.